wavefrontHQ/docs/pages/doc/alerts.md

 <li>
-(Optional) If you are protecting metrics with <a href="metrics_security.html">metrics security policies</a> in your environment, consider sending simplified chart images to recipients of an alert.
-Otherwise, the alert recipient might receive an alert even if the recipient does not have access to all of the metrics that caused the alert.
+(Optional) If you are protecting metrics with <a href="metrics_security.html">metrics security policies</a> in your environment, check the **Secure Metrics Details** check box.
+A simplified alert notification is sent.

 <table>
 <tbody>